Show Limits

 Summary

-command returns a result set summarizing the system usage limits imposed by Connect.
+The SHOW LIMITS command returns a result set summarizing the system usage limits imposed by Connect.

 Syntax